 One requirement for your applications to most universities is the SAT or ACT.
 Let's go over the information you need to know about deciding between the SAT and ACT, registering for the tests, and preparing to achieve a high score.
 First, why are the SAT and ACT important to go to college in the U.S.?

-Why Are the SAT and ACT Important?
+Why Are the SAT and ACT Important for College Applications?

 Almost all four-year colleges and universities require you to take the SAT or ACT, with just a few exceptions.
-These tests are meant to test all students' knowledge and reasoning skills on an equal playing field, as everyone's curriculum and learning experiences might differ from school to school.
+These exams are meant to test all students' knowledge and reasoning skills on an equal playing field, as everyone's curriculum and learning experiences might differ from school to school.

 These tests have been used to ensure that you have the critical thinking and reasoning skills you need to do well in college.
 Putting in the effort to prep and achieve strong scores can also demonstrate your commitment to studying at university.